 Michael appears regularly on Saturday Kitchen, and has made numerous appearances on MasterChef, The Great British Menu, Sunday Brunch and other broadcasts.
 He has numerous business interests and is extensively involved in community and charity work.

-Amongst his many accolades, Michael cooked in 10 Downing Street for the Prime Minister, was awarded AA Chef’s Chef of the Year in 2007, and received and MBE in 2006 for services to the hospitality industry.
-In 2015 he was made freeman of the City of Exeter “in recognition of his outstanding services to the field of cookery which has led to Exeter’s name being know around the world as one which supports cookery”
+Michael held two Michelin stars for 18 consecutive years before he took the leap of faith to create his own country house hotel.
+Just six months from opening Lympstone Manor, Michael and the team were awarded their first Michelin star.
+Amongst his many accolades, Michael cooked in 10 Downing Street for the Prime Minister, was awarded AA Chef’s Chef of the Year in 2007, and received an MBE in 2006 for services to the hospitality industry.
+In 2015 he was made freeman of the City of Exeter “in recognition of his outstanding services to the field of cookery which has led to Exeter’s name being known around the world as one which supports cookery”.

 Michael was born in Exeter in 1969 and adopted into a large and loving family.
-He gained his pasion for food from his mother who he used to enjoy helping in the kitchen,
+He gained his passion for food from his mother who he used to enjoy helping in the kitchen,

 Says Michael, ” I grew up in a large family, and my love of food and cooking came from the big family meals we always shared together, prepared by my mother, who was a wonderful cook.
 My father loved to grow vegetables and fruit in our garden, and so I grew up appreciating the flavours of the freshest foods, picked that day and simply prepared.”